Communicating product releases to customers

 Andrew Harding

-Andrew Harding Member Posts: 3 Navigator
+Andrew Harding Member Posts: 3 Seeker

 Investigating customer request/ticketing systems and how to tie product development back to those release notifications so the right customers get targeted release notes.
 (Over and above a general product release.)
 Any recommendations?